Something Happened: Plot

+Themes

+Heller's "Something Happened" shows the dehumanizing effects of the corporate world on employees due to the pressures of success.
+Bob Slocum slowly falls into a state of madness and the inability to feel genuine connections with people around him.
+This stems from the pressures put on employees to have financial success and not focus on their own well-being “what we do see is Slocum’s dissipation of energy, the internality of a psychological gestalt generated by fear, and the subtle logic of psychological domination” (Glass).
+Heller captures the other side of the corporate lifestyle and critiques the problem America faces in this unfair system.
+Direct effects of this that we see through Bob Slocum is in his relationships with co-workers, as he believes they are solely a component of the system built on power and control.
+Slocum is also affected outside of work, as his relationship with his wife and children diminishes due to the psychological toll that his job puts upon him.

 Reception

 Something Happened has frequently been criticized as overlong, rambling, and deeply unhappy.
-These sentiments are echoed in a review of the novel by Kurt Vonnegut Jr., but are balanced with praise for the novel's prose and the meticulous patience Heller took in the creation of the novel, stating, "Is this book any good?
+These sentiments are echoed in a review of the novel by fellow writer and humorist Kurt Vonnegut, but are countered with praise for the novel's prose and the meticulous patience Heller took in the creation of the novel, stating, "Is this book any good?
 Yes.
 It is splendidly put together and hypnotic to read.
 It is as clear and hard-edged as a cut diamond.
 Mr. Heller's concentration and patience are so evident on every page that one can only say that 'Something Happened' is at all points precisely what he hoped it would be."
-In a contemporary write-up for Kirkus Reviews, the reviewer states that "there is none of the rogue absurdism or imaginative verve" of Heller's previous novel, but praises the book's "bravura, expertise and cumulative hook".
+In a contemporary write-up for Kirkus Reviews, the reviewer stated that "there is none of the rogue absurdism or imaginative verve" of Heller's previous novel, but praised the book's "bravura, expertise and cumulative hook".

 Something Happened has since garnered a small base of devoted fans.
 In 2015, Carmen Petaccio referred to it as the "most criminally overlooked great novel of the past half century [...] one of the most pleasurable, engrossing, and in retrospect moving American novels ever written."
 Naturi Thomas-Millard called it the "best book you've never read"; while agreeing that it is overlong, she billed it as "an invaluable study in how to portray the horror of everyday life."
 Novelist Jonathan Franzen prefers Something Happened to Catch-22, and Christopher Buckley referred to the work as "dark and brilliant".
 Comedian Richard Lewis claims he "happily lost most of [his] hope" after reading the novel.